- Studying Law at Yale

 A security clearance is different than a suitability review.
 A security clearance is designed to determine eligibility for access to classified national security information and entails an evaluation of whether an individual is a security threat (e.g. is the person likely to reveal classified information to a foreign government?).
 While the suitability review focuses on the individual’s personal conduct, the security clearance is more extensive and also looks into the conduct of associates, relatives, and other contacts.
 The security clearance process typically includes an FBI reference check of former employers, coworkers, friends, neighbors, landlords, and schools along with a review of credit, tax, and police records.

-The process for obtaining a security clearance begins, after a provisional offer has been made, with the submission of the applicant’s SF by the sponsoring agency to an investigative agency.
+The process for obtaining a security clearance begins, after a provisional offer has been made and accepted, with the submission of the applicant’s SF by the sponsoring agency to an investigative agency.
 The sponsoring agency decides the level of clearance needed and requests the appropriate level of investigation.
 The scope of the background investigation varies depending on the level of clearance required.
 The results of these investigations are sent to the sponsoring agency, which will either approve or deny the clearance based on the information in the background investigation.

 There are three levels of security clearances which correspond to the sensitivity of the information to which the applicant will have access.
 The three levels, in ascending order of sensitivity are: Confidential (information that could cause damage to national security); Secret (information that could cause serious damage to national security), and Top Secret (information that could cause exceptionally grave damage to national security).
 While most agencies use this three level classifications system, the Department of Energy classifies security clearances as “L”, which is equivalent to Secret, and “Q”, which is equivalent to Top Secret.
 In addition, there are some Special Access Programs that are commonly associated with higher levels of security, which require access to information that is particularly vulnerable and demand even greater security clearance; Sensitive Compartmented Information is one common category of information requiring greater scrutiny before access can be approved.